espressif/esp-at/docs/en/Compile_and_Develop/How_to_add_support_for_a_module.rst

 .. note::

-  - When the ``silent mode`` in ``./build.py menuconfig`` is ``0``, the default sdkconfig corresponding to the module is ``sdkconfig.defaults``.
+  - When the ``silence mode`` in ``./build.py menuconfig`` is ``0``, the default sdkconfig corresponding to the module is ``sdkconfig.defaults``.
-  - When the ``silent mode`` in ``./build.py menuconfig`` is ``1``, the default sdkconfig corresponding to the module is ``sdkconfig_silence.defaults``.
+  - When the ``silence mode`` in ``./build.py menuconfig`` is ``1``, the default sdkconfig corresponding to the module is ``sdkconfig_silence.defaults``.

 If you want to add support for an ESP module in your ESP-AT project, you need to modify those configuration files.
 The "ESP module" here means:

-- A new module that is not supported by the default ESP-AT project.
-It can be

-  - A new module of the existing platforms.
-  - A new module of a new platform.
-However, adding support for it requires extra huge work, thus not recommended and not explained in this document.
+- Modules that the ESP-AT project has not supported yet, including those of supported platform and not supported platform.
+However, adding support for the latter requires extra huge work, thus not recommended and not explained in this document.

-- An existing module with different configuration.
+- Modules that the ESP-AT project supports, but you want to modify the default configuration.

 The document uses an example to explain how to add support for an ESP module in the ESP-AT project.
 The example module is ESP32-WROOM-32 that uses SDIO instead of the default UART interface.